maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Why don't we grab a few and begin.

-I'm going to make the assumption that our audience uses desktop computers/laptops, tablet devices, and smart phones, but not televisions or anything else for that matter.
-I'm making this assumption to give us something to work with, but you should check your Web logs!
 #### Breakpoints

 Based on [StatCounter Global Stats][Stats] for North America over the last three months, it looks like there are five sizes we should define.
 Rather than use device names let's use generic names like: xs (extra small), s (small), m (medium), l (large), and xl (extra large).
 FYI - The breakpoints we define here will serve as a starting point, we can always change numbers or add/remove sizes (xxs, xxl, etc.) when user needs dictate that we should.